15 Things To Do at The Bund (You’re Probably Missing Half)— lived here 1 year

 The thing is, Shanghai changes very fast; one year, a rooftop bar is popular, and then a few months later, it’s gone.
 Moreover, many events are announced at the last minute or just in the coming week, unlike in my home country, where events are announced half a year in advance.
 Shanghai is just a city with a fast pace, so try to have a look around in the evening, ask at the restaurants what a great rooftop bar is, or check out Smart Shanghai for rooftop bars close to the Bund.

-15. The Bund late at night
+15. the Bund Late at Night

 The Bund completely transforms in Shanghai at night after the light show.
 All tourists, locals, and foreigners leave, and it becomes a quiet and peaceful area.
 I’ve been here many times at night when I couldn’t sleep well.